 First, the positives

-I understand the motor learning based value of volleyball butterfly drills from the perspective of distributed practice.
-Because players only execute a given skill (serving, passing, etc.) intermittently rather than in blocked fashion, butterfly drills are a positive (at least for non-beginners) compared to many alternatives.
+I understand the motor learning based value of volleyball butterfly drills from the perspective of distributed or serial practice.
+Because players only execute a given skill (serving, passing, etc.) intermittently rather than in blocked fashion, butterfly drills can be a positive compared to many alternatives.

 My guess is most coaches don’t actually think of them that way, but it’s still a positive.

-I also understand the value of keeping everyone active and moving.
+I also understand the value of keeping everyone active and moving (though don’t confuse that with getting anything done).
 Butterfly drills are definitely good at that since there’s usually very little waiting time.